chrisrzhou/wordcloud-generator/README.md

 ## Generator Features

-* Copy/paste text into the text area or upload a text file.
+* Copy/paste/edit text or upload a text file in the **Text Panel**.
-* Tweak the wordcloud properties
+* Tweak the wordcloud using the **Properties Panel**.
-* Click on words to highlight words in the text input.
+* Click on the wordcloud words to highlight words in the text input.
-* Save and share the visualization with your friends!
+* Save or share the wordcloud with your friends!

 ## Word Cloud Features